 What to use to dye eggs naturally:

-- Yellow onion skins: Make orange (white eggs) or rust red (brown eggs)
+- Yellow onion skins: Makes orange (white eggs) or rust red (brown eggs).

 - Need to know how to dye eggs blue naturally?
 Use Purple cabbage!
 It makes blue (for white eggs) and green (brown eggs) dye!
-Or, try blueberries for a different blue.
+Or, try blueberries for a different blue (fresh or frozen blueberries make blue eggs!).

 - Want to know how to dye eggs red naturally?
 Use Beets or beet juice!
-Make pink (white eggs) or darker pink/maroon/red (brown eggs) dye
+Makes pink (white eggs) or darker pink/maroon/red (brown eggs) dye.
+(The longer you leave the eggs in the natural red Easter egg dye, the deeper the red.)

 - Want to know how to dye eggs green?
-Use spinach!
+Use spinach for a natural green dye Easter eggs!

 Can you dye brown eggs naturally?

 YES!
-You can color brown eggs for Easter the same way that you can color white eggs.
+You can color brown eggs for Easter the same way that you can color white eggs for naturally dyed hard-boiled eggs.
 However, don’t expect the colors on brown eggs to be as vibrant as the dye colors on white eggs.
 The brown eggs will dye more muted and have a more natural look, but are just as pretty and fun as the white eggs!
 You can dye any color eggs that come from your own chickens or from the store.

 How To Dye Eggs for Easter with Natural Dyes

-When learning how color Easter eggs with natural dyes, know that it’s a process.
+How to make dyed eggs brighter: When learning how color Easter eggs with natural dyes, know that it’s a process.
 So, have fun playing around and guessing what colors will happen from different food items or juices.
 Some will be more muted colors and others will be vibrant.
+Remember, it may take a long time (like an hour or more) to achieve the most vibrant colors for natural egg dye recipes!

 - 3 cups of water (more, as needed)